omer-ozdag/omer-ozdag/README.md

 💡 I build embedded systems for real-time perception — where firmware meets radar, vision, and sensor fusion.

-🔧 Focused on firmware development, signal processing, and low-latency sensor integration for robotics and intelligent devices.
+🔧 Focused on firmware development, signal processing and low-latency sensor integration for robotics and intelligent devices.

 🚀 My mission is to stay sharp, build with purpose and contribute to high-impact systems.